My Story

 Sowing the seeds of change

 Whilst working at the retreat, I’d witnessed hundreds of visitors arriving looking tired and stressed then, after their time with us, they would leave looking relaxed and energised.
 As a practice community we would also reflect on how to live a life that can be of benefit to others and our planet.
-It was at this time I had a vision of one day opening a retreat centre based on universal principles, that was open and accessible to all.
+It was at this time I had a vision of one day opening a retreat centre and write a book based on universal principles, that was open and accessible to all.
 A place where I could help people to rediscover peace, joy and contentment within themselves and with life and hopefully contribute towards creating a more wise and loving society.
 So this was when the seed was sown which would one day eventually grow into The Tree.

 After leaving France I moved back to Huddersfield, established my own design business and continued developing my interest in the original yoga (not how it is currently portrayed as a in the media as a stretching exercise) and meditation, studying with teachers in India, France, the USA and Canada.
 I also took a course in permaculture, which is a design method for living sustainably on the planet as this seemed to me an important principle in living a more conscious and aware life.